 Addiction

-For the purposes of term selection and analysis of MedDRA-coded data, addiction is an overwhelming desire to take a drug for non-therapeutic purposes together with inability to control or stop its use despite harmful consequences.
+For the purposes of term selection and analysis of MedDRA-coded data, addiction is an overwhelming desire by a patient or consumer to take a drug for non-therapeutic purposes together with inability to control or stop its use despite harmful consequences.
 Addiction can occur because drug induces physical dependence and consequently a withdrawal syndrome, but this is not an essential feature; and addiction can occur because of a desire to experience the drug's psychological, behavioral or physical effects.

 Example